c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

     This specifies the temperature parameter for GPT.
 The default value is `0.7`.

+  - `temperature_for_checking` (float)

+    This is the temperature parameter of the GPT used during conditional evaluation.
+If this is not specified, the value of `temperature` will be used instead.

   - `situation` (list of strings)

     A list that enumerates the scenarios to be written in the GPT prompt.
 If this element is absent, no specific situation is specified.